 - 1. Procedural rules on internal administrative appeal are established in law. - 2.
-Procedural rules on judicial appeals are established in law, which specifies that: - the scope of the procedure is wide; - time limits to submit a challenge or bring an action are reasonable; - legal aid is available; - procedures are based on the inquisitorial principle; - judgements of the first instance court can be challenged in higher courts. - 3.
+Procedural rules on judicial appeals are established in law, which specifies that: - the scope of the procedure is wide; - time limits to submit a challenge or bring an action are reasonable; - legal aid is available; - procedures are based on the inquisitorial principle; - judgements of the first-instance court can be challenged in higher courts. - 3.
 Administrative disputes are decided by judges specialising in such issues. - 4.
 Rules regulating the status and functioning of courts and judges (resolving administrative disputes), as well as the organisational and financial arrangements, meet the key standards enacted in Recommendation CM/Rec (2010)12 of the Council of Europe. - 5.
 The workload of judges is systematically analysed. - 6.
 Judges specialising in administrative disputes have adequate support staff with access to the necessary training, legal literature and information and communication technology equipment to be able to carry out their tasks effectively. - 7.
 The cost of court proceedings does not prevent citizens from challenging administrative decisions.

-The methods used are largely qualitative and are based on an analysis of legislation and documents, complemented by interviews and analysis of statistics and budgets to assess whether sufficient protection in administrative disputes is guaranteed:
+The method used is largely qualitative assessments, based on analysis of legislation and documents, complemented by interviews and analysis of statistics and budgets to assess whether sufficient protection in administrative disputes is guaranteed:

-- Analyse the relevant legislation in order to establish whether the sub-principles are enshrined in law and judges specialising in administrative disputes have been appointed. - Analyse the Budget to establish whether it is sufficient to meet the needs of an effective system of administrative justice and fair trial requirements. - Analyse the structure and institutional framework of the court system in order to assess the guarantees of impartiality and independence of judicial authorities and individual judges. - Analyse the statistics from surveys on the reliability of courts. - Analyse judges' workloads. - Analyse court statistics in administrative disputes to determine the number of complaints submitted, the length of proceedings, the number of judgements quashed (wholly or partially) at the higher court level, and the number of non-execution and length of execution of final judgements. - Compare judges' salaries with the salaries of comparable senior public officials.
+- Analyse the relevant legislation in order to establish whether the sub-principles are enshrined in law and judges specialising in administrative disputes have been appointed. - Analyse the budget to establish whether it is sufficient to meet the needs of an effective system of administrative justice and fair trial requirements. - Analyse the structure and institutional framework of the court system in order to assess the guarantees of impartiality and independence of judicial authorities and individual judges. - Analyse the statistics from surveys on the reliability of courts. - Analyse judges' workloads. - Analyse court statistics in administrative disputes to determine the number of complaints submitted, the length of proceedings, the number of judgements quashed (wholly or partially) at the higher court level, and the length of time to execute and the number of non-executions of final judgements. - Compare judges' salaries with the salaries of comparable senior public officials.

-Conduct interviews with selected judges and officials from relevant bodies, e.g. the courts, the Court Council and the Ministry of Justice (MoJ).
+• Conduct interviews with selected judges and officials from relevant bodies (e.g. the courts, the court council and the ministry of justice [MoJ]).

-- the Constitution and relevant legislation covering internal administrative appeals and judicial review; - drafts of relevant legislation or drafts of amendments to the legislation in parliamentary or governmental proceedings; - judiciary budget; - data from comparative studies on the efficiency of judicial systems, in particular reports of the European Commission for the Efficiency of Justice; - court and survey statistics, interviews with selected judges and relevant staff of courts, the Court Council and MoJ.
+- the constitution and relevant legislation covering internal administrative appeals and judicial review; - drafts of relevant legislation or drafts of amendments to the legislation in parliamentary or governmental proceedings; - judiciary budget; - data from comparative studies on the efficiency of judicial systems, in particular reports of the European Commission for the Efficiency of Justice; - court and survey statistics, interviews with selected judges and relevant staff of courts, the court council and the MoJ.